zuohouwei/codestyle/docs/Naming.md

 </table>

 ## Variable Names
-Variable names are written in camelCase starting with a lower case letter.
+Variable names must be in mixed case starting with lower case.

 We do *not* use [Hungarian Notation](https://en.wikipedia.org/wiki/Hungarian_notation), although you sometimes might find the prefix **p** for pointers or **s** for